hermeznetwork/docs/docs/faq/integrators.md

 ### Do I need to run a Coordinator node?

-You don't, unless you want to.
-However, as an integrator offering some service on top of Hermez Network you may want to spin a Hermez node in synchronizer mode to directly access the Hermez data directly without an intermediary.
+You don't unless you want to.
+However, as an integrator offering some service on top of Hermez Network, you may want to spin a Hermez node in synchronizer mode to directly access the Hermez data directly without an intermediary.

 ### How do I check the status of a transaction?